MicrosoftDocs/azure-docs/articles/search/search-blob-storage-integration.md

 The output of an indexing is a search index, used for interactive exploration using free text and filtered queries in a client app.
 For initial exploration and verification of content, we recommend starting with [Search Explorer](search-explorer.md) in the portal to examine document structure.
 You can use [simple query syntax](query-simple-syntax.md), [full query syntax](query-lucene-syntax.md), and [filter expression syntax](query-odata-filter-orderby-syntax.md) in Search explorer.

 A more permanent solution is to gather query inputs and present the response as search results in a client application.
-The following C# tutorial explains how to build a search application: [Create your first appliation in Azure Search](tutorial-csharp-create-first-app.md).
+The following C# tutorial explains how to build a search application: [Create your first application in Azure Search](tutorial-csharp-create-first-app.md).

 ## Next steps